Tommy LiPuma: GRP/Verve Records

 From 1994 to 2011, LiPuma worked for GRP and Verve Records.
 At the beginning of his tenure he met singer and pianist Diana Krall, eventually leading to long history of successful collaborative efforts amounting to around a dozen albums.
 Her album, When I Look In Your Eyes, sold 2 million copies and was nominated for Album of the Year.
 Her next album The Look of Love, debuted in the Top 10 of the Billboard's Albums chart, selling over 4 million copies globally.
 Krall's 2002 album, Live in Paris, netted LiPuma his third Grammy.

 From 2004 to 2011 he was Chairman Emeritus at Verve.
 While at Verve, LiPuma was able to freelance again, producing tracks for non-Verve artists such as Michael Bublé, Willie Nelson, Barbra Streisand, Joe Sample & Randy Crawford (PRA Records), Luis Salinas, and Paul McCartney (producing the ex-Beatle's first-ever standards album, Kisses on the Bottom).

 Personal life

 Outside of music, LiPuma collected 20th Century American Modern art.
 Works from his collection, featuring pieces from artists Marsden Hartley, John Marin, Arthur Dove and Alfred Maurer, have been exhibited at various galleries and museums throughout the United States.

-On March 26, 2012, Cuyahoga Community College in Cleveland, Ohio, named their new arts studies center the Tommy LiPuma Center for Creative Arts.
+On March 26, 2012, Cuyahoga Community College in Cleveland, Ohio, named their new arts studies center the Gill & Tommy LiPuma Center for Creative Arts.

 LiPuma died in New York City, at the age of 80.